nullpixel/litecord/doc/source/index.rst

 Features:
  - Implemented APIs:
     - REST (30% implemented)
-      - OAuth2, Bearer tokens (0% implemented)
     - Gateway (90% implemented)
  - MongoDB for storage
  - Admin users for server operation in runtime

 Limitations:
+ - OAuth2 won't be implemented.
- - Use the Atomic-Discord_ client to access a litecord server.
+ - Use Atomic-Discord_ to access a litecord server.
-   - It isn't recommended to use the official client, because that requires modification to the client source code, which is against Discord's ToS. don't do it
+    - It isn't recommended to use the official client, because that requires modification to the client source code, which is against Discord's ToS. **don't do it**

  - No hot reloading or whatever you call it.
  - Don't expect good code, expect the unexpected when running your server or accessing one.